psychemedia/middle-english-romances/sir-orfeo.md

 In mi ftede ben he fchal.
 To kepe mi londes oner al,
 For now Ichaue mi quen y lore,
-The faireft leuedi that euer was bore ;
+The faireft leuedi that euer was bore;
 Neuer eft y nil no woman fe,
 Into wildernes Ichil te,
 And liue ther euer more,
-With wilde beftes in holtes hore ;
+With wilde beftes in holtes hore;
 And when ge vnder ftond that Y be fpent,
 Make gou than a parlement.
-And chefe gou a newe king :
+And chefe gou a newe king:
 Now doth gour beft with al mi thing.

-Tho was ther wepeing in the halle ;
+Tho was ther wepeing in the halle;
-And grete cri among hem alle ;
+And grete cri among hem alle;
 Vnnethe might old or gong
 For wepeing fpeke a word with tong.
 Thai kneled adoun al y fere,
 And praid him gif his wille were,
 That he no fchuld nought fram hem go.
-Do way ! quath he, it fchal be fo :
+Do way! quath he, it fchal be fo:
 All his kingdom he forfoke
-But a fclauin on him he toke ;
+But a fclauin on him he toke;
 He no hadde kirtel, no hode,
 Schert, no nother gode,
 Bot his harp he toke algate,
-And dede him barfot out atte gate :
+And dede him barfot out atte gate:
 No man moft with him go.
-O way ! what ther was wepe, and wo.
+O way! what ther was wepe, and wo.
 When he that hadde ben king with croun,
 Went fo pouerlich out of toun,
 Thurch wode, and ouer heth.
 Into the wildernes he geth,
 Nothing he fint that him is ays,
-Bot euer he liueth in gret malais ;
+Bot euer he liueth in gret malais;
 He that hadde y werd the fowe and griis.
 And on bed the purper biis,
 Now on hard hethe he lith,
-With leues and grefle he him writh :
+With leues and grefle he him writh:
 He that hadde caftels, and tours,
-Riuer, foreft, frith with flours ;
+Riuer, foreft, frith with flours;
 Now, thei it commenci to fnewe and frefe,
-This king mot make his bed in mefe :
+This king mot make his bed in mefe:
 He that had y had knightes of priis
 Bifor him kneland, and leuedis,
 Now feth he no thing that him liketh,
-Bot wild wormes bi him ftriketh :
+Bot wild wormes bi him ftriketh:
 He that had y had plente
 Of mete and drink, of ich deynte,
 Now may he al day digge and wrote,
-Er he finde his fille of rote ;
+Er he finde his fille of rote;
 In fomer he liueth bi wild frut,
-And berren, bot gode lite ;
+And berren, bot gode lite;
 In winter may he no thing finde,
-Bot rote, grafes, and the rinde ;
+Bot rote, grafes, and the rinde;
 Al his bodi was oway duine,
 For miflays, and al to chine,
-Lord ! who may telle the fore
+Lord! who may telle the fore
-This king fufferd ten gere and more :
+This king fufferd ten gere and more:
 His here of his herd, blac and rowe.
-To his girdel ftede was growe ;
+To his girdel ftede was growe;
 His harp, where on was al his gle.
 He hidde in an holwe tre;
 And, when the weder was clere and bright,